Table of Contents

 The fat switch is usually found on high-gain channels.
 Its purpose is to add fullness or depth to your sound by increasing bass content.

 Perfect for giving your tone more body.
 It can also help to fill out the sound of a guitar that is on the thinner side.
 An example is a Fender Stratocaster with single-coil pickups.

-This can be great for getting different power levels from your amp.
+This can be great for getting different power levels from your amp, but can also offer more sound versatility.
 You can usually find this switch on the back of the amplifier.

 The boost switch is primarily found on lead channels of amplifiers.
-What it does is increase the amount of distortion or gain that you have available.
+It’s a way of altering the circuit to produce more distortion or overdrive.

 This can be great for giving your solos more punch or making them stand out more in a mix.
 It can also help to tighten up the tone of an amplifier that might be sounding too loose in some circumstances.